Edinson Vólquez: Miami Marlins

 On November 28, 2016, Vólquez agreed to a two-year, $22 million contract with the Miami Marlins.
 The contract became official on December 1.
 On March 24, 2017, Vólquez was named the Marlins opening day starter for the 2017 season.
 He was credited with 7 losses and no wins in his first nine starts.
 He recorded his first win on May 29 in a 4–1 decision against the Philadelphia Phillies.
 On June 3, Volquez threw a no-hitter against the Arizona Diamondbacks at Miami's Marlins Park in a 3–0 decision.
 Volquez threw 98 pitches, struck out 10 and walked two batters (who were both retired on double plays), facing the minimum 27 batters.
 It was the sixth no hitter in Marlins history and the first since Henderson Alvarez's in 2013.
 It was also the first no-hitter ever to have a hit overturned by replay review.
 Before the game, he dedicated the game to his fallen Royals friend, Yordano Ventura, as well as fallen Marlins ace Jose Fernandez.
 The game took place on what would have been Ventura's 26th birthday.
 He was later named the NL Player of the Week for the first time in his career, pitching 15 innings allowing one run (an 0.60 ERA) and four hits with 14 strikeouts in two starts.
 On August 4, 2017, Volquez underwent Tommy John surgery, putting him down for the remainder of the season.
 Vólquez was released by the Marlins on December 13, 2017.

-Second stint with the Rangers
+Texas Rangers (second stint)

 On February 16, 2018, Vólquez signed a two-year minor league contract with the Texas Rangers, with the 2018 season spent recovering from Tommy John surgery.

 On November 20, 2018, Vólquez was added to the Texas Rangers 40-man major league roster for the 2019 season.
 On April 5, 2019, Vólquez was placed on the 10-day injured list with a sprained right elbow.

 Texas re-signed Vólquez to a minor league contract with an invitation to spring training on December 16, 2019.

 In 2020, he made the Rangers Opening Day roster out of the bullpen.
-In 7 games, he was 2-1 with a 6.35 ERA in 5 2/3 innings.
+In 7 games, he was 2–1 with a 6.35 ERA in 5 2/3 innings.